-In the morning, visit the beautiful Eqip Glacier.
-Next stop is Ilulissat, which means “iceberg” in Greenlandic.
+Your next stop is Ilulissat, which means “iceberg” in Greenlandic.
 And with good reason, as the town is located at the mouth of the iceberg-filled Ilulissat Ice Fjord.
 Delight in the thunderous spectacle when icebergs break off from Sermeq Kujalleq glacier and plunge into the fjord.
+In the evening visit the beautiful Eqip Glacier.

 Optional Activities (not included in your cruise fare - please contact us for details):

 Ilulissat City Walk and Visit to Museum - An interesting cultural and historical walk to Ilulissat's most famous sites.
 Accompanied by a local guide you learn more about life 200 miles above of the Arctic Circle.
 The tour takes you to the harbor and the 18th-century Zion Church, which was once the largest man-made object in Greenland.
 Entrance to the museum included.